Skip to Main Content

 R3EDI HIV Implementation Science Hub

-Rigorous, Rapid and Relevant Evidence aDaptation and Implementation (R3EDI) to End the HIV Epidemic (EHE)
+Rigorous, Rapid and Relevant Evidence aDaptation and Implementation (R3EDI) for Ending the HIV Epidemic (EHE)

 Renewing the R3EDI commitment at Yale in supporting community-engaged research through advanced implementation science methods.